goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 2.10 Catch unhandled promise rejections

-**TL;DR:** Any exception thrown within a promise will get swallowed and discarded unless a developer didn’t forget to explicitly handle it.
+**אמ;לק:** Any exception thrown within a promise will get swallowed and discarded unless a developer didn’t forget to explicitly handle it.
 Even if your code is subscribed to `process.uncaughtException`!
 Overcome this by registering to the event `process.unhandledRejection`

 **Otherwise:** Your errors will get swallowed and leave no trace.
 Nothing to worry about